Discovering engaging headlines that convince parents about the benefits of using the novel toy-sharing service.

 Sadly, it does.
 Over 80% of online shoppers check prices before making a purchase.
 However, don’t automatically think selling at the lowest price is the best strategy (it probably isn’t).
 Aside from the commercial challenge to margins, brand image etc. prices that are too low cause customers to question the quality of a product (or service) and prices that are too high cause people to think something is too expensive.

-It’s a bit of a cliché but the price needs to be seen as value for money but, what does this really mean?
-In simple terms, it’s about setting a price that fits within peoples’ expectations (sometimes known as optimum pricing) and reflects their perceptions of the product’s value to them.
+It’s a bit of a cliché but the price needs to be seen as value for money.
+What do we mean by this?
+Quite simply, it’s about setting a price that fits within peoples’ expectations (sometimes known as optimum pricing) and reflects their perceptions of the product’s value to them.

-In many situations price isn’t an issue, established products typically face competition and will be associated with a price level or range.
-But what if you’re looking to introduce a new product or service where there is no real reference point?
+In many situations price isn’t an issue.
+Established products typically face competition and will be associated with a price level or range.
+However, what if you’re looking to introduce a new product or service where there is no real reference point?
 This might seem improbable, but innovative, agile businesses do look to introduce new products or derivatives and deciding on the optimum price can be a challenge – pricing research can be a real help here in setting the right price or validating the price you were looking to charge.

 If you are looking to introduce a new (or substantially different) product or service where there isn’t really a reference point for the price, we typically use the Van Westendorp, Price Sensitivity Model (PSM).
 This helps organisations to understand the price at which the product is considered to be too cheap (i.e. people start to question the quality of the product) and at the other end of the scale the price at which it becomes too expensive.
 This allows companies to identify an optimum price range based on sales maximisation and revenue per unit sold.